- 1 pound small red potatoes, cut into 1-inch wedges

 - 1/2 teaspoon paprika

 - 1/4 teaspoon pepper

 - 2 green onions, thinly sliced

 - 1 medium sweet red pepper, chopped

-- Place potatoes in a large saucepan and cover with water.
+- Place potatoes in a large saucepan; add water to cover.
 Bring to a boil.
-Reduce heat; cover and cook for 10-15 minutes or until tender.
+Reduce heat; cook, uncovered, 10-15 minutes or until tender.
+Drain.

-- Meanwhile, grill steak, covered, over medium heat for 8-11 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Let stand for 10 minutes before thinly slicing across the grain.
+- Meanwhile, grill steak, covered, over medium heat 7-9 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.